 An overcoat is a staple part of men’s winter fashion.
 Traditionally used in the military, this formal piece of outerwear has grown to become one of the most stylish coats around.
 Here’s how to find the right one for you.

-Types of Overcoat
+Types of Overcoats

 Men’s Camel Overcoat

-Arguably one of the most popular colours around, a men’s camel coat is a classic piece of men’s winter clothing.
+Arguably one of the most popular colours around, a camel overcoat is a classic piece of men’s winter clothing.
 The lighter colour is great for bringing some extra dimensions to your look.
 Winter outfits are usually relatively monochrome in colour.
 A camel coat for men is therefore a perfect way to bring some extra detail to your look.

 Try teaming a camel topcoat with a thick jumper and some simple black jeans for a classic winter look.
 Add the finishing touches with a pair of suede Chelsea boots or some brogues.
+With a men’s camel coat, you’ll have no shortage of stylish ways to keep warm.

 Just as classic as camel, the navy overcoat is arguably a lot more versatile.
 A double breasted overcoat or a peacoat were originally worn by sailors in the navy.
 Choosing a dark blue coat is therefore great if you’re looking for a more traditional style.
 In addition to this, the darker colour means you can wear it with more clothes.
 For a simple winter style try teaming your coat with a plain white T-shirt, some black jeans and a pair of boots.